 Consult an Attorney

 If your child was injured as the result of the negligence of another individual or organization, consulting a qualified personal injury attorney immediately is highly recommended.
 An attorney is able to tell you what you can expect if you file a claim and provide you with advice during each step of the process.
-The team at Hunter W. Morris, LLC is ready to help you and your child receive the compensation you deserve.
+Morris Law is ready to help you and your child receive the compensation you deserve.
 Contact us today to schedule a consultation at our conveniently located Greenville, South Caroline office so that we can get started on your claim.